NuttaneeKnight/AgileScrum/notes.md

-Epic is bigger than sprints and may require many sprints and stories
+**Epic is bigger than sprint and may require many sprints and stories**